convox/docs/docs/reference/rack-parameters/NLB.md

 ## Additional Information

-When set to `Yes`, Convox provisions an `AWS::ElasticLoadBalancingV2::LoadBalancer` of type `network` with `SubnetMappings` that attach the EIPs to the Rack's public subnets.
+When set to `Yes`, Convox provisions:

+- An `AWS::ElasticLoadBalancingV2::LoadBalancer` of type `network` with `SubnetMappings` that attach the EIPs to the Rack's public subnets
+- A dedicated `NLBSecurity` security group (exported as `${Rack}:NLBSecurityGroup`) that gates all inbound traffic to public NLB listeners
+- Ingress rules derived from [NLBAllowCIDR](/reference/rack-parameters/NLBAllowCIDR) (defaults to `0.0.0.0/0`) plus any per-port [allow_cidr:](/application/services#nlb) entries declared by Services

 Services opt in per-port using the [nlb:](/application/services#nlb) field in `convox.yml`.
 Each declared port becomes a dedicated `AWS::ElasticLoadBalancingV2::Listener` + `TargetGroup` on the shared Rack NLB.

 ```bash
 $ convox rack params set NLB=Yes